Continuing Education (CE) for Orthodontists

 Earn up to 24 online dental CE credits per year!
 Purchase a subscription now.

 Educational aims and objectives

-This clinical article aims to discuss the rights and obligations of the clinician to the patient and how to terminate the contact, if needed.
+This clinical article aims to discuss the rights and obligations of the clinician to the patient and how to terminate the contract, if needed.

-Orthodontic Practice US subscribers can answer the CE questions by taking this quiz to earn 2 hours of CE from reading this article.
+Orthodontic Practice US subscribers can answer the CE questions by taking the quiz to earn 2 hours of CE from reading this article.
 Correctly answering the questions will demonstrate the reader can:

 - Identify the five ways a contract can be terminated.